XTLS/Xray-examples/Serverless-for-iran/README.md

 bypass censorship without using any server.

-currently(13/2/2025) all services except telegram are accessible in iran.

 it doesn't change the IP, so it is not suitable for anonymity and websites that have sanctioned Iran.

 # Serverless with MitM for Iran (Xray-core v25.2+)